HumanCellAtlas/dcp-monitoring/README.md

 `dcp-monitoring` defines terraform modules that are templated on two dimensions: cloud accounts and environments.

-`./fogg.json` defines which modules are deployed to which environments.
+`./fogg.json` defines which modules are deployed to which accounts and environments.

 ## Development